OpenBB-finance/OpenBB/website/content/terminal/faqs/launching.md

 </details>

 <details>
-<summary> Linux Ubuntu installation was successful but now hangs on launch.</summary>
+<summary mdxType="summary"> Linux Ubuntu installation was successful but now hangs on launch.</summary>

 Check that VcXsvr - or an equivalent X-host - is running and configured prior to launch.